 QR code provisioning

 The QR code provisioning is the most straightforward enrollment method that is supported in Android 7 devices.
 Administrator can display a QR code in Miradore Online and provision work managed devices by reading the QR code using device's camera.
-Start by navigating to Mobile management > Devices and click the Work managed device provisioning action.
-This redirects you to the work managed device provisioning page.
+Start by navigating to Enrollment > Android Enterprise.

 Administrators can configure the following settings that are encoded to the QR code.